GoldenbergLab/python-project-template/README.md

 ## Setting up the enviroment

-- **1.** To set up the enviroment run the code, ppen the `environment_set_up_activation.ipynb` notebook file.
+- **1.** To set up a NEW enviroment to run the code, open the `Creating a new environment.ipynb` notebook file.
-   You can find the notebook file [here](environment_set_up_activation.ipynb).
+   You can find the notebook file [here](Creating a new environment.ipynb).
-- **2.** If you are creating a new enviroment run the notebook cells to create the enviroment and install the appropriate packages.
-Make sure you have anaconda otherwise the code won't run
-- **3.** If you are using an existing repo
-   Make sure you have the necessary dependencies installed as mentioned above.
+- **2.** To REPRODUCE an EXISTING ENVIRONMENT (if you are replicating code or expanding upon an already-existing analysis)

 Once you have completed the steps designated in the file, you will have the environment set up and activated, ready to use for your project.